JoseMGuerra/Flask-SQLAlchemy-Task-Manager/README.md

         db = SQLAlchemy(app)

-        from taskmanager import routes # noq
+        from taskmanager import routes # noqa

 - Create a new file - touch taskmanager/routes.py
 - Set routes.py by: